-- 2. The physician (via his / her web browser) browses to the blood pressure monitor's web site, which launches a JavaScript-based blood pressure level viewer application which thus runs in the physician's browser, and not on the monitor company's servers (i.e., that the stitching together of data necessary to make it personally identifiable is done via the Trusted Party server which is itself trusted see steps 4 and 5 below). - 3.
+- 15 photographs that can be shared with Snapchat the grant expires after a period of time) or ongoing.
+2. The physician (via his / her web browser) browses to the blood pressure monitor's web site, which launches a JavaScript-based blood pressure level viewer application which thus runs in the physician's browser, and not on the monitor company's servers (i.e., that the stitching together of data necessary to make it personally identifiable is done via the Trusted Party server which is itself trusted see steps 4 and 5 below). - 3.
 The blood pressure-level viewing application asks the physician to log in via her Trusted Party (similar to the way many applications allow you to authenticate using a FACEBOOK® or GOOGLE® account), and receives a session cookie that continues to identify them to that party.
-(FACEBOOK® is a trademark of Facebook, Inc.) - 4.
-After the physician selects a range of time to view, the viewer application requests the relevant DDIDs and offsets from the Trusted Party, for that patient. - 5.
-The Trusted Party validates the physician's access to this information (checking the patient's privacy / anonymity policy rules) and then returns the DDIDs and offsets. - 6.
-The viewer application then contacts its own corporate website, requests the blood pressure data corresponding to those DDIDs, receives the result, applies the offsets, and renders the blood pressure levels as a graph. - [0267] At this point, the image on the physician's screen is HIPAA-protected PHI data.
+(FACEBOOK® is a trademark of Facebook, Inc.) 4.
+After the physician selects a range of time to view, the viewer application requests the relevant DDIDs and offsets from the Trusted Party, for that patient. - 25 5.
+The Trusted Party validates the physician's access to this information (checking the patient's privacy / anonymity policy rules) and then returns the DDIDs and offsets.

+6. The viewer application then contacts its own corporate website, requests the blood pressure data corresponding to those DDIDs, receives the result, applies the offsets, and renders the blood pressure levels as a graph.

+30 [0215] At this point, the image on the physician's screen is HIPAA-protected PHI data.
 If the physician prints the data, that paper will be subject to HIPAA.
-When the physician is done viewing the graph, he / she logs out or closes the browser, the application ends, and the data is erased. - [0268] Note that re-identified HIPAA-controlled data only resides in the physician's browser.
+When the physician is done viewing the graph, he / she logs out or closes the browser, the application ends, and the data is erased.

+[0216] Note that re-identified HIPAA-controlled data only resides in the physician's browser.
 The original blood pressure level data stored in the application provider's databases remains untouched and obscured.
 The Trusted Party's data remains unaffected as well.

-[0269] Also note that the permission to view the blood pressure data is enforced within the Circle of Trust.
+[0217] Also note that the permission to view the blood pressure data is enforced within the Circle of Trust.
 It is not enforced (as is common practice today) merely by the viewer application - or only by the application's backend servers.
 This means that an adversary could not gain unauthorized access to the data merely by hacking into the blood pressure level viewer application, because the data would not be there in any usable or identifiable form.
-The dynamic data obscuring capabilities of Dynamic Anonymity DDIDs combined with the dynamic data privacy / anonymity control capabilities of a "Circle of Trust," maximize both data privacy / anonymity and value to support personalized medicine / medical research.
+The dynamic data

+40 obscuring capabilities of Dynamic Anonymity DDIDs combined with the dynamic data privacy / anonymity control capabilities of a "Circle of Trust," maximize both data privacy / anonymity and value to support personalized medicine / medical research.